-Pireusurus on whome Management Areas Justification Mesopredators including coyotes, striped skunks, and raccoons often consume waterfowl, pheasant, and turkey eggs.
+\$3 Predator Fee Pittman-Robertson Total \$2,500 \$7,500 \$10,000 pheasants on whome Management Areas Justification Mesopredators including coyotes, striped skunks, and raccoons often consume waterfowl, pheasant, and turkey eggs.
 Consuming these eggs may limit fowl species population growth, and could be causing a declines on Overton and Mason Valley Wildlife Management Areas.
 Project Manager Isaac Metcalf and Bennie Vann, Nevada Department of Wildlife Project Type Implementation Monitoring Level Standard Potentially Affected Species Assorted waterfowl, turkey, pheasant, coyote, striped skunk, raccoon Span More Than One Fiscal Year Yes Project Area Overton and Mason Valley Wildlife Management Areas Limiting Factor Statement Though predation is a naturally occurring phenomenon for waterfowl, turkeys, and pheasants, their populations can be lowed or suppressed by abiotic factors such as dry climate and loss of quality habitat.
 Response Variable The response variable for waterfowl, turkeys, and pheasants will be the number of females with clutches, and the number of young per clutch.
 Project Goals To increase clutch size and survival of waterfowl, turkeys, and pheasants on Overton and Mason Valley WMAs.
 Habitat Conditions Persistent drought throughout Nevada has reduced herbaceous cover, nesting, and browsing habitat.
-Comments from FY 2016 Predator Report None Methods USDA Wildlife Services and private contractors working under direction of NDOW, will use foothold traps, snares, calling and gunning from the ground to remove coyotes, striped skunks, and raccoons during waterfowl, turkey, and pheasant nesting seasons.
+Comments from FY 2017 Predator Report NDOW supports continuing Project 43.
+Methods USDA Wildlife Services and private contractors working under direction of NDOW, will use foothold traps, snares, calling and gunning from the ground to remove coyotes, striped skunks, and raccoons during waterfowl, turkey, and pheasant nesting seasons.
 Anticipated Results Increase the number of female turkeys, waterfowl, and pheasants that successful raise clutches.
-Increase the number female turkeys, waterfowl, and pheasants that have clutches Project Direction Fund Project 43 through FY 2019.
+Increase the number female turkeys, waterfowl, and pheasants that have